 - Bento Boxes.
 This is particularly fun for kids.
 Get a container, ideally with compartments, (a great plastic option is here and a glass version here that looks amazing!) and put their favorite fruits, vegetables, crackers, bread, beans, nuts, edamame, roasted chickpeas, or whatever else your children like.
 This is a fairly clean meal they can eat while sitting in their car seat.

 - Applesauce or fruit cups.
 Make sure they have no sugar added and fruit cups are packed in juice or water, not sugary syrup!
 These make a great non-perishable option to eat fruits.
 Click here to order 20 pouches for $10.

 - Baked potatoes.
 My husband loves potatoes so much, he is happy to eat a baked potato like an apple.
 A little shaker of salt would make it even tastier, although you might want to salt them out the window or when the car is stopped so you don’t make a mess.

-- Chili-Lime Pepitas.
-You can buy different flavored pumpkin seeds, I’ve seen them in the bulk section at WinCo.
-Or, you can make them!
-Recipe coming soon!
-These are not perishable, will be well-liked by the whole family (my 1-year-old can’t get enough!), and are a great source of protein, healthy fats, magnesium, zinc and iron.
+- Pepitas (or pumpkin seeds).
+You can buy different flavored pumpkin seeds, such as Chili-Lime, or enjoy them plain.
+I’ve seen them in the bulk bins sections of grocery stores.
+They are a great source of protein, healthy fats, magnesium, zinc and iron.